Who can apply for a grant?

 How do I get an application form?

-Our application form is only sent out by our Grants Managers to applicants who have passed the initial eligibility checks.
+Our application form is sent out by our Grants Managers to applicants who have passed the general eligibility checks.

 How long does the application pack take to arrive?

 Please allow up to 2 weeks – if you haven’t received anything after this time then give us a call.

 What documents do I need to send back with my application?